-Haema and Suzi are both qualified mediators.
+Haema, Helen and Suzi are all qualified mediators.

 Since 2011, the law in England has required people who are divorcing or in dispute about arrangements for a child to consider mediation before resorting to legal proceedings.
 If you want to apply for a court order relating to children or money in family disputes, you’ll first need to explore whether mediation is right for you and your situation.